D-personal-01/hello-or-i-say-yello/README.md

 FILES INCLUDED

-random_hello_generator.py
+hello.pyt
-Contains the Python source code responsible for generating and printing unique randomized variations of the word “HELLO”.
+(Contains the Python source code responsible for generating and printing unique randomized variations of the word “HELLO”.)

 README.txt
 Documentation explaining the project structure, execution steps, and learning objectives.